null Skip to main content

 1. For the rise: Use a tape measure from the top surface of one step straight up to the top surface of the step above.

-Note: The tread overhang or thickness doesn't factor into these measurements.
+Note: The tread overhang doesn't factor into these measurements.
 Focus on the main structure of the stairs.

 2. Calculating the Stair Angle

 Now that we have our measurements, we can calculate the stair angle.
-This angle is crucial for determining how your dado rail will sit against the wall.
+This angle is crucial for determining how your dado rail will sit against the wall, we want our dado rail to angle up the wall at the same angle as your staircase.

 Stair Angle Calculator

-Calculate the slope angle of your stairs and the required joint angle for dado rails
+Calculate the angle of your stairs and the required joint angle for dado rails

 Manual Calculation: